 * * * * *

 It was a strange gathering, one Julie never expected to be a part of.
 She'd tried to get a read on Zach.
 He looked a little out of place, even more so than Alan.
 His frame was thick, like a football player from the 1940's.
-He wore a baseball cap with a fishing hook on his bill, blue jeans and a faded blue University of Kentucky tee-shirt.
-Zach caught her staring at him, and she quickly looked away, making him feel even more bashful by the look of it.
+He wore a baseball cap with a fishing hook on his bill, jeans and a faded blue University of Kentucky tee-shirt.
+Zach caught her staring at him, and she looked away for a moment, making him feel even more bashful by the look of it.

 “You and Alan met after you were discharged?” she asked.
 “For some reason, I thought you must have fought together.”